Why 'Death Rates' From Coronavirus Can Be Deceiving

 Another factor affecting coronavirus fatality rates is the characteristics of the population that is infected at any given moment, says Mary Bushman, a postdoctoral researcher at Harvard's Center for Communicable Disease Dynamics and an author of the Wuhan study.

 In Washington state, Bushman says, the first cases appeared in nursing home residents, who tend to be extremely vulnerable to the disease.
 That produced "an alarming number of deaths being reported," Bushman says.
-At one nursing home, 35 of 81 infected people died, which is a case fatality rate of 43%.
+At one nursing home, 34 of 81 infected residents died, which is a case fatality rate of 42%.

 But as Washington began testing for the virus outside the nursing home, it became clear the case fatality rate in the general population was vastly lower.

 And across the U.S., as testing has expanded to include younger and healthier segments of the population, the fatality rate has decreased to levels similar to those in South Korea.
-"And I think we'll probably will probably continue to see further decreases," Bushman says.
+"And I think we'll probably continue to see further decreases," Bushman says.

 Differences in testing aren't the only reason that case fatality rates vary, though.
-In some countries, infected people have been more likely to die because the health-care system has been overwhelmed, leaving critically ill coronavirus patients without access to life-saving care, Chowell says.
+In some countries, infected people have been more likely to die because the health care system has been overwhelmed, leaving critically ill coronavirus patients without access to lifesaving care, Chowell says.

-In Wuhan, he says, high case fatality rates early on were probably caused in part by the inability of local hospitals to handle the huge influx of patients sick with coronavirus.
+In Wuhan, he says, high case fatality rates early on were probably caused in part by the inability of local hospitals to handle the huge influx of patients sick with the coronavirus.

 An overburdened health care system may also be contributing to the high case fatality rate in Italy.
-"During those high peaks where the health-care systems can be overwhelmed, there may not be enough people or ICU beds or ventilators to be able to provide the critical care that is needed," Lawrence says.
+"During those high peaks where the health care systems can be overwhelmed, there may not be enough people or ICU beds or ventilators to be able to provide the critical care that is needed," Lawrence says.

 Ultimately, it will take a different sort of test to assess how lethal coronavirus has been, Lawrence says.
 Most current tests only detect active infections — when the virus is still present in the body.
 But a different type of test — now being developed but still probably months away from wide use — can reveal whether a person has ever been infected.
 And that is what scientists need to know to establish the true denominator for coronavirus and to find the true case fatality rate.